UMAP#

 The seed used by the random number generator during embedding initialization and during sampling used by the optimizer.
 Unfortunately, achieving a high amount of parallelism during the optimization stage often comes at the expense of determinism, since many floating-point additions are being made in parallel without a deterministic ordering.
 This causes slightly different results across training sessions, even when the same seed is used for random number generation.
 Setting a random_state will enable consistency of trained embeddings, allowing for reproducible results to 3 digits of precision, but will do so at the expense of training time and memory usage.

-• 2 - Enables all messages up to and including errors.
+- Enables all messages up to and including errors.3

-• 3 - Enables all messages up to and including warnings.
+- Enables all messages up to and including warnings.4 or False

-• 4 or False - Enables all messages up to and including information messages.
+- Enables all messages up to and including information messages.5 or True

-• 5 or True - Enables all messages up to and including debug messages.
+- Enables all messages up to and including debug messages.6

 The fraction of the dataset to be used for fitting the model.
-Since fitting is done on a single node, very large datasets must be subsampled to fit within the node’s memory and execute in a reasonable time.
-Smaller fractions will result in faster training, but may result in sub-optimal embeddings.
+Since fitting is done on a single node, very large datasets must be subsampled to fit within the node’s memory.
+Smaller fractions will result in faster training, but may decrease embedding quality.
+Note: this is not guaranteed to provide exactly the fraction specified of the total count of the given DataFrame.

 The feature column names, spark-rapids-ml supports vector, array and columnar as the input.